tobya/DocTo/pages/all/HelpLog.txt.md

   -R  Remove Files after successful conversion: Default false; To use specify
       value eg -R true
       --deletefiles
   -W  Webhook: Url to call on events.
-See -HW for more details.
+See help '-H -HW' for more details.
       --webhook
-  -HW Webhook Help.
   -X  Halt on COM Error: Default True;  If you have trouble with some files
       not converting, set this to false to ignore errors and continue with batch job.
       --halterror
   -V  Show Versions.
-DocTo and Word/Excel
+DocTo and Word/Excel/Powerpoint

 Long Parameters:
   --BookmarkSource